-Millions of people every year feel the call of the open road on two wheels, but a motorcycle accident can result in a life-changing injury.
-Devastating accidents can happen to even the most careful rider, leaving victims and their families with questions of liability, insurance, and how the medical bills or funeral costs are going to be paid.
+Devastating motorcycle accidents can happen to even the most careful riders, leaving victims and their families with questions about liability, insurance, and how expenses are going to be paid.

-Motorcycle accidents can happen in the blink of an eye—before the rider ever has a chance to react.
-Accidents happen so fast, in fact, that it’s common for a motorcycle rider who has survived an accident to state “one minute I was riding on my bike, and the next I was waking up in the hospital.”
+Motorcycle wrecks can happen in the blink of an eye—before the rider ever has a chance to react.
+Accidents happen so fast, in fact, that it’s common for a motorcycle rider who has survived an accident to state, “One minute I was on my bike, and the next I was waking up in the hospital.”
 Here are some of the most common causes of motorcycle accidents involving cars or trucks:

 - Left turns.
 One of the most common and deadly causes of wrecks is when a driver fails to see an oncoming motorcycle and performs a left-hand turn in front of the rider.
 This type of accident accounts for up to 42 percent of all car-motorcycle crashes.